 Things to Do while on the Island:

 Hiking & picnicking.
-Bird watching, seagulls, gillemots, eagles, song birds, humming birds.
-Fishing from the shore (bring your own gear).
-Swimming (bring wetsuits – the water is cold).
-Exploring the woods and shores of Great Duck Island.
-Discover tide pools with a variety of marine plants and animals.
-Star gazing.
-Watch sunrises and moonrises over the open Atlantic Ocean; Watch sunsets over neighboring islands to the west.
-Photography beautiful views everywhere.
-Put up a tent on one of our two wooden tent platforms.
-Linger over breakfast on the East deck overlooking the sparkling open ocean.
-Breathe in the sunset light while having dinner on the West deck.
-Curl up with the love of your life in front of a fire at night.
+Bird watching: there are seagulls, guillemots, eider ducks, bald eagles, hummingbirds, and over 20 kinds of song birds nesting on the island.
+Fishing from the shore.
+Exploring the forests and shores of the island and tide pools with a variety of marine plants and animals.
+Amazing star gazing without light pollution.
+Watching sunrises and moonrises over the open ocean; watching sunsets over neighboring islands to the west.
+Photographing beautiful views everywhere.
+Lingering over breakfast on the east deck overlooking the sparkling open ocean.
+Breathing in the sunset light while having dinner on the west deck.
+Curling up with the love of your life in front of a woodstove fire at night.

 Clothing:

-Because of the cool sea breezes, it rarely gets very hot on the island, but you may want to bring shorts and short-sleeved shirts.
+Because of cool sea breezes, it rarely gets very hot on the island, but you may want to bring shorts and short-sleeved shirts.
 Temperatures in summer are usually in the 70’s during the day and 60’s at night.
-However, even in summer there are some cold days and nights on the island (as low as 60’s during the day and 50’s at night).
-So bring warm clothing, just in case.
-For very brief dips in the approximately 55 degree ocean or longer dips in tidal pools you can bring bathing suits.
+However, even in summer there are some cold days and nights on the island–as low as 60’s during the day and 50’s at night.
+So bring warm clothing just in case.
+For very brief dips in the approximately 55 degree ocean or longer dips in tidal pools you should bring bathing suits.
 To be able to stay in the water for any length of time you will need full wet-suits.

 Equipment & Supplies:

-In the house are all the amenities to make your stay comfortable and enjoyable.
-There are flashlights, binoculars, a radio, a DVD player with an 18′ flat-screen TV (there is some TV reception on the island) and a small library of DVDs, a CD player, a cassette tape player, two iPod players, children’s toys, board games, puzzles, and a library of books for both children and adults that are all available for renters’ use.
-We have a special 600 watt hairdryer, so please do not bring your own.
-(Most hair dryers use 1600 watts or more too much for our electrical system).
-There is also an upright piano for you to play.
+Among the many amenities to make your stay comfortable and enjoyable are flashlights, binoculars, a radio, a DVD player with an 18′ flat-screen TV (there is spotty TV reception on the island), a small library of DVDs, a CD player, a cassette tape player, speakers for playing music from a phone or computer, children’s toys, board games, puzzles, and a library of books for both children and adults that are available for renters’ use.

 Kitchen:

-In the kitchen, there is everything you will need, except the food you plan to eat and whatever you want to drink besides water.
-We supply drinking water, dishes, glasses, silverware, napkins, cooking utensils, a large variety of pots and pans, (including a large pot for boiling lobsters), plastic storage bags and containers, paper towels, napkins, and aluminum foil, dish soap, etc. There is also a blender, a microwave oven, toaster, a Cuisinart food processor, an electric ice-cream maker, and a gas barbecue grill.
+In the kitchen, there is everything you will need, except the food you plan to eat and whatever you want to drink.
+We supply dishes, glasses, silverware, napkins, cooking utensils, a large variety of pots and pans, (including a large pot for boiling lobsters), plastic storage bags and containers, paper towels, napkins, and aluminum foil, dish soap, etc. There is also a blender, a microwave oven, toaster, a Cuisinart food processor, an electric ice-cream maker, and a gas barbecue grill.

 Bathroom & Linens: